-- Do not visit the theatre if you have any symptoms of coronavirus.
-The symptoms to look out for are listed on the NHS Scotland website – click here to read
+- Do not visit the theatre if you have any symptoms of coronavirus - please contact the box offcie where you booked your tickets in advance of the perforamnce for a refund.
+(The symptoms to look out for are listed on the NHS Scotland website – click here to read)

-- Wear a mask or face covering except when eating or drinking.
+- Wear a mask or face covering except when eating or drinking at your seat.

 - Wash your hands regularly, using our hand sanitising stations.

-- You will be able to arrive up to one hour before the show starts to reduce queueing/multiple parties entering at once.
-Please aim to arrive as early as you can before the show
+- You will be able to arrive up to 30 mins before the show starts to reduce queueing.

 How will you maintain social distancing in the venue?

 We have re-configured our auditorium such that the stage has been built out across the entirety of the stalls.
-The new, expanded stage allows for socially distanced cabaret seating across the stalls, where bubbles will be sat at tables.
-We will also allow bubbles to book into distanced sections of our upper and grand circle areas, all of which have separate entry and exit routes.
-We will be implementing a one-way system in each section, with staff on hand to direct guests to their seats.
+The new, expanded stage allows for socially distanced seating across the stalls.

 Do I need to wear a face covering?

 In line with the latest government guidelines, we ask all guests to wear a mask or face covering for the duration of their visit to the theatre, including during the performance.
 Masks may be removed if eating or drinking.
 All theatre staff will also be wearing masks and the box office has a clear screen to protect customers and staff.

 We understand and support anybody who is unable to wear a mask due to physical, mental or hidden disability.